SumoLogic/terraform-sumologic-sumo-logic-integrations/README.md

 Configure Sumo Logic Applications and Connections using Terraform modules.
 The modules configure/create the following resources:
 - A source under the specified collector for the integration in Sumo Logic.
-- App dashboards in the specified folder.
+- App dashboards in the specified folder in Sumo Logic.
 - Webhook configurations in JIRA, Bitbucket or other chosen systems.

 ## Getting Started